-Within the context of UNH Experiential Education, Internship and Cooperative Education is a supervised discipline-related work experience.
+Internship and Cooperative Education opportunities are supervised discipline-related work experiences.
 The work experience may be part-time or full-time and can be paid or unpaid.
 Important elements structured into the experience, which distinguish it from short-term job or volunteer work are:

 - an intentional experiential learning strategy,

 - an emphasis on professional development,